 A tsunami is a series of waves caused by any large shift in an area of seawater.
-Most are caused by earthquakes, but they can also be caused by volcanic eruptions, landslides, undersea slumps, or meteorite strikes can also be a cause.
+Earthquakes are the most frequent cause, but volcanic eruptions, landslides, undersea slumps, or meteorite strikes can also be a cause.

 The resources below can help you learn about and prepare for a tsunami.

 Find out how to protect yourself and your family before a tsunami.
-Learn how to make a family communication plan and what the warning signs are.
-Learn what to do during a tsunami and how to stay safe after.
+Learn how to make a family communication plan and what the warning signs of a tsunami are.
 (Ready.gov)

 Warnings and Forecasts

 Learn how the Tsunami Warning System works and how to respond.
-You can also find links to other tsunami information like "The Tsunami Story," event databases, and news articles.
-(NOAA)
+You can also find links to other tsunami information, event databases, and news articles.
+(National Oceanic and Atmospheric Administration)